 top of page

-Parent Leadership Training Institute (PLTI)
+Parent Leadership Training Institute (PLTI) of Solano

 Who Should Apply

-This includes parents, prospective parents, and family members such as aunts, uncles, foster parents, co-parents, and older siblings caring for younger family members.
-We also welcome educators, youth workers, childcare providers, and babysitters.
+We invite applications from individuals who see themselves as proactive agents of change for the children in their lives and communities.
+This includes parents, prospective parents, and family members, foster parents, co-parents, and older siblings caring for younger family members.
+We also welcome educators, youth workers, childcare providers, and babysitters

 sincerely-media-dGxOgeXAXm8-unsplash_edited.jpg

 PLTI helped me to improve speaking in public, to trust myself and to open my eyes that I can make a difference in my community.
-I can make a difference in at least in one person's life.

 PLTI participant